authzed/spicedb/README.md

 ### Developing your own schema

-You can try both SpiceDB and zed entirely in your browser on the [playground] thanks to the power of WebAssembly.
+You can try both SpiceDB and zed entirely in your browser in the [hosted Playground] thanks to the power of WebAssembly.
+The [Playground app is open source] and can also be self-hosted.

 If you don't want to start with the examples loadable from the Playground, you can follow a guide for [developing a schema] or review the the schema language [design documentation].